Batavian flag: History

-By resolution of 1 March 1796, the Batavian flag was introduced for the Dutch fleet.
-The flag was also used in the early days of the Kingdom of Holland (since 5 June 1806).

-The Statenvlag's replacement at the fleet led some sailors to uproar, as they were used to the old flag under which they had won many sea battles.
-In August 1806, as the Dutch navy was fighting losing battles against Britain, especially in the Dutch East Indies, a riot broke out amongst the crew of the Texel squadron and the warships of Amsterdam, stating they no longer wished to sail under the new flag.
-A few of them refused to take the oath of loyalty to King Louis Bonaparte, and declared they did not want to take orders from royals officers.
+On 1 March 1796, the Batavian flag was introduced as the Batavian Navy's ensign.
+The flag, without the Dutch Maiden in the upper left-hand corner, was adopted as the Kingdom of Holland's flag on 5 June 1806.
+This angered many Dutch sailors as they were used to the Statenvlag, under which they had won many battles in decades past.
+In August 1806, a riot broke out amongst the crews of the navy of the Kingdom of Holland's Texel and Amsterdam squadrons, stating they no longer wished to sail under the new flag.
+Several sailors refused to take an oath of loyalty to King Louis Bonaparte, and declared they did not want to take orders from his officers.

-This revolt was severely punished, one of the mutineers was even shot through the head on the spot by vice admiral De Winter.
-To calm the rioters down, the Statenvlag was hoisted, bringing the uproar to an end.
-Since the revolt, the Statenvlag was de facto in use again.
-Over a year later, this was affirmed by Royal Decree on 1 December 1807.
+The mutiny was severely punished, with one mutineer being shot through the head at point-blank range by Vice-admiral Jan Willem de Winter.
+To calm the mutineers down, the Statenvlag was hoisted on the Dutch navy's warships, bringing the mutiny to an end.
+As a result of the mutiny, the Statenvlag became the Dutch navy's de facto flag, which was affirmed by a royal decree issued on 1 December 1807.
 However, its name was changed to Koninklijke Hollandsche Vlag ("Royal Flag of Holland").